 Ashton Canal 6mi Open in route-planner »

 Manchester to Runcorn.
 Towpath slowly being upgraded as the ‘Bridgewater Way’.
 Excellent quality in much of Manchester and other urban areas.
-Rural areas are mostly unimproved and cycling is officially prohibited.
+Rural areas are mostly unimproved and cycling is officially prohibited, though this ban is widely flouted.
 (Run by the Manchester Ship Canal Company.)

 West Yorkshire to Ashton/Manchester.
 The eastern half, from Huddersfield to Marsden, is being upgraded to cycle route standard.
 From there on to Ashton, it’s generally ok for cycling though not formally a cycle route.
 Note that the 3.5 mile Standedge Tunnel at the summit (Marsden to Diggle) has no towpath: bikes need to follow the A62 over the top instead.